gbdev/pandocs/src/Rendering.md

 Only the OBJ's leftmost pixel matters here, transparent or not; it is designated as "The Pixel" in the following.

 1. Determine the tile (background or window) that The Pixel is within.
 (This is affected by horizontal scrolling and/or the window!)
-2. If that tile has **not** been considered by a previous OBJ yet:
+2. If that tile has **not** been considered by a previous OBJ yet[^order]:
-   1. Count how many of that tile's pixels are to the right of The Pixel.
+   1. Count how many of that tile's pixels are strictly to the right of The Pixel.
-   2. Subtract 3.
+   2. Subtract 2.
    3. Incur this many dots of penalty, or zero if negative (from waiting for the BG fetch to finish).
 3. Incur a flat, 6-dot penalty (from fetching the OBJ's tile).